ProbonoBonobo/evergreen/README.md

 * A command-line interface to Github API

 ##what's the deal with the 'issues' section
-yeah I guess simply updating [the commit counter](/.evergreen_data/state.txt) is insufficient to trigger a github "activity" event, so I made a generator function that yields [category-theoretic complaints](https://github.com/ProbonoBonobo/evergreen/issues?utf8=%E2%9C%93&q=is%3Aissue)
+yeah I guess simply updating [the commit counter](/.evergreen_data/state.txt) is insufficient to trigger a github "activity" event, so I made [a madlib-style generator function](https://github.com/ProbonoBonobo/evergreen/blob/master/generate.py) that yields [category-theoretic complaints](https://github.com/ProbonoBonobo/evergreen/issues?utf8=%E2%9C%93&q=is%3Aissue)

 ##requirements
 Tested on Mac OSX/Sierra, theoretically should work with all POSIX-based operating systems.
 You'll need python3 and git command-line tools on your path.